kirigaine/linux-scripts/README.md

 ## Usage

-A. Clone the repository
+A1.)
+Clone the repository
+A2.) ```chmod +x script.sh```
-	1a.
-Run the script
+A3.)
+Run desired script

-B. Copy script to clipboard and paste into terminal.
-Run.
+## Feedback

+I would love any issues to be opened for my scripts so I may learn from my mistakes and improve upon my work.

 # Disclaimer